 When Italian food was introduced to Japan around the post war period, only Italian style pasta was served.
 Then around the ’70s, people started experimenting with Japanese flavors and ingredients.
 Now Japanese style pasta (also known as Wafuu Pasta) are very popular in Japan and there are many kinds of Wafuu pasta that we eat at home or at restaurants.
 Today I’m sharing one recipe that my family loves and I will share more Japanese style pasta in the future.

 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch on Facebook, Google+, Pinterest, and Instagram for all the latest updates.
 Thank you so much for reading, and till next time!

 - 2-3 servings Spaghetti

-- 1 Package of Enoki (I didn’t have this today), rinsed and the bottom discarded
+- 1 pkg enoki mushrooms (I didn’t have this today) (rinsed and the bottom discarded)

 - In a large skillet, heat oil on medium high and cook mushrooms.

 - After a few minutes, add sake and let it evaporate while you sauté with wooden spoon.

 - Add tuna from the can and mix.